jennysaggesse/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes the current user to the user Betty This script prints the effective username of the cuurent user This script prints all the groups the current user is part of
+This script changes the current user to the user Betty This script prints the effective username of the cuurent user This script prints all the groups the current user is part of This script displays the change of ownership of the file hello to betty